OmaymaS/OmaymaS.github.io/about.md

 permalink: /about/
 ---

-Electronics and Telecommunication engineer, interested in data science, machine learning and interdeciplinary projects.
+Electronics and telecommunication engineer, interested in data science, machine learning and interdisciplinary projects.